 Choosing ETFsIf you want to search for other ETFs than the ones listed in this post, I recommend using justETF which contains all ETFs traded in Europe.
 You can limit your search by many criteria, including:

-- Distributing versus accumulating: Accumulating ETFs immediately reinvest dividends, so you are always fully invested and it decreases your transaction costs.
+- Distributing versus accumulating: Accumulating ETFs immediately reinvest dividends, so you are always fully invested and your transaction costs are lower.
 They might also be more tax-efficient.

 - Tracking error: Total expense ratio (TER) causes an ETFs to perform worse than the underlying index, but there are other factors at play too.
 I’ve already mentioned security lending and another one is replication method.
 Many ETFs don’t own the full index but only a subset of it, which introduces an error that can go either way.
 There are also synthetic ETFs that don’t actually own the underlying securities and do some magic instead, which also introduces tracking error.

 - Replication method: I only use full-replication or sampling ETFs, because I don’t understand synthetic ETFs.
-Full-replication and sampling ETFs just own the securities from the underlying index, so they are intuitive.
+Full-replication and sampling ETFs own the securities from the underlying index.

 - Domicile: The most tax-efficient ETFs are domiciled in Ireland or Luxembourg.